pncit/hub/README.md

 ### Notes
 - Two things are static (or at least cumbersome to change):
 1. The names and location of files that are served on a web server
-2. The encryption key used to encrypt sensitive information in files stored on a web server
+2. Anything done by or defined in Get-HubFunctions.ps1
 - There are security concerns. `hubFunctionsConfig.ps1.AES` is encrypted, but where do you store the key so that your component can use it?
 We have anticipated three options (detailed later under Deployment>Environment Configuration>Encryption key value (3 options)).
 - The project is structured fairly simply at this point.
 There are three folders:
 1. **functions** These are the functions that drive the components.
 They are divided into subfolders for better organization, and one functions is defined per file with the file name repeating the function name.